Anbulla Appa: Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Vairamuthu.
-The song "Maragathavallikku" is set in Brindavani raga.
+The song "Maragathavallikku" is set in Brindavani Sarang raga.

 Reception

 The Indian Express said, "Anbulla Appa anchors itself on the Sivaji-Nadiya equation not giving itself room even for lateral movement for plot development."
+Jayamanmadhan of Kalki praised the performances of Sivaji Ganesan and Nadhiya and also praised Vinu Chakravarthy and Manorama's humour and Shankar–Ganesh's music.
+The film did not do well at the box office and eventually became the final collaboration between Ganesan and Tirulokchandar.